 Hopefully, once you make some changes, your partner can follow suit — it's amazing how a little change in attitude can make a big difference when it comes to

 If you tend to get into nasty fights with your partner that don't lead to any helpful changes, try some of these nine tweaks that can prevent bickering in your relationship.

-1. Use "I" Instead Of "You"
+Use "I" Instead Of "You"

 "Frustrations and concerns in the relationship are best vocalized when you say something like, 'I felt hurt when you were short with me when you got home from work' as opposed to, 'You're so self-centered and never pay attention to me,'"

-2. Avoid Saying "You Don't Understand"
+Avoid Saying "You Don't Understand"

 psychologist Barbara Winter Ph.D PA tells Bustle.
 "If you hear that from your partner, say 'Then help me understand.'
 This helps you stop, pause, step back, and keep the connection, rather than turn away."

 relationship strategist Dr. Venessa Marie Perry tells Bustle.
 "Do some self-reflection to determine why these things bother you and develop a plan to deal with them."
 It also could help to let your partner know what may upset you by once again using "I" instead of "you."

 feel free to walk away — but let your partner know.
 "Get out of the house or away from the situation to clear your head and deal with it when you return," says Perry.
 "While you’re out, think about whether this is something that really requires a conversation.
 If not, let it go and if so approach it in a calm manner that uplifts the relationship."

 Be Curious Instead Of Reactive

 Before you react defensively to something your partner has said to you, ask them some more questions, such as, 'I'm feeling criticized by you, is that what you meant to do?
 If not, could you explain to me what you want or need?'" says Derhally.
 "Approaching your partner with a spirit of loving curiosity instead of reactivity models the behavior you want to receive, and often people respond very favorably to that."

 Your partner will inevitably do things that you don't receive well — it’s part of what happens when two people become a couple.
 But rather than arguing every time your partner gets on your nerves, ignore the stuff that is no big deal to you.
 "Make a conscious choice about what issues really matter to you and focus on those," says Greene.

 Regularly Show Appreciation

 express your appreciation and love on a daily basis," says Greene.
 "Say thanks for cleaning the snow off my car, or 'I love you more today than yesterday,' or 'I am so lucky to have you in my life.'
 The more valued you feel, the less likely you are to pick fights with each other."